Pages

 Ann Taylor

 She was an English poet and literary critic.
 In her youth she was a writer of verse for children, for which she achieved long-lasting popularity.
 In the years immediately preceding her marriage, she became an astringent literary critic of growing reputation.
-She is, however, best remembered as the elder sister and collaborator of Jane Taylor.
+She is, however, best remembered as the elder sister and collaborator of Jane Taylor..
+Ann was born in Islington and lived with her family at first in London and later in Lavenham in Suffolk, in Colchester and, briefly, in Ongar.

 The sisters and their authorship of various works have often been confused, usually to Jane's advantage.
 This is in part because their early works for children were published together and without attribution, but also because Jane, by dying young at the height of her powers, unwittingly attracted early posthumous eulogies, including what is almost a hagiography by her brother Isaac, and much of Ann's work came to be ascribed to Jane.